tugberkcil/tugberkcil/README.md

 ## I'm a student at Ozyegin University & Ecole42

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I am currently trying to improve myself more.
 - 🥊 boxing
 - ⛓ gym
 - 🏊🏼‍♂️ swimming